janjiralakirankumar/DevOpsEssentials/README.md

 ## Lab 3: Configure Jenkins

-Copy the private key to the Jenkins server so that we can SSH into the docker server from Jenkins server
+Copy the private key to the Jenkins server so that we can SSH into the docker server from Jenkins server and viseversa.
 ```
 cd ~
 ```